ISP-SST/sst_archive/ingestion/README.md

           existing work order with any new information.
 (Keep the date though?)
     * Tags (NOTE(daniel): Not needed if the tags can be included in the FITS cube)
     * Locations of image/video previews
-    * Work order will also automaticall be assigned a status (Queued, Started, Completed, Failed)
+    * Work order will also automatically be assigned a status (Queued, Started, Completed, Failed)

 2. Asynchronously execute the ingestion:
     1. Fetch the oldest non-completed ingestion work order